-If you’re in town for the day, or for the entire weekend, here’s an itinerary to find the best 4th of July events near you.
+If you’re in town for the day or the entire weekend, here’s an itinerary to find the best 4th of July events near you.

-Since the 4th of July celebrates our American pride, spend the 3rd of July at the different places around town that highlight the Fargo area’s heritage.
+Since the 4th of July marks our American pride, spend July 2nd at the different places around town that highlight the Fargo area’s heritage.

 202 1st Ave N, Moorhead | (218) 299-5515